Gardner-BinfLab/Avoidance-v2/README.md

 scores will be lower.

-This means, the model can generate similar sequences in the neighbourhood of the highly expressed sequences.
+This means, the model can generate similar sequences in the neighbourhood of the training sequences.
 However, similarity doesn't gurantee equal expression and thus the generated sequences need to be checked.

 Also, note that for a model trained on highly expressed sequences,